AtomicScience/UMFAL/examples/04-safeModuleLoading/README.md

 print("Absent module is nil: " .. tostring(absentModule == nil))
 ```

-Its first argument is the folder your module is placed in (`app.folder`), or just an application object, if your module resides in root (`app`).
+Its first argument is the folder your module is placed in (`app.folder`), or just an application object if your module resides in the root (`app`).

-Unlike *classical* loading, safe loading will not raise an error, but just return nil.
+Unlike *classical* loading, safe loading will not raise an error but just return nil.